Awards

 - A current curriculum vitae.
 (Required)

-Note: Nominations that are not selected will be eligible for three years and automatically included in the pool of candidates for the next two award cycles.
+Nomination Eligibility Duration: Nominees are eligible for three years: the current year and, if not selected, they will also be automatically included in the pool of candidates for the next two award cycles.

-Charles Ransom - 2021 Award Recipient
+Karen Downing - 2025 Award Recipient

 Previous University Librarian Achievement Award Receipients